daominah/age_of_empires_ror_hd/data2_daominah/aoego/z_AI_tournament_run1.md

 - team 3 vs 3 (for spectator, 1 team has 4 players, but the spectator delete Town Center and move to a corner)
 - map type Hill Country, game 1 size Huge, game 2 size Large
 - all members in a team have the same civilization
-- best of 2. if 1-1, play more, or decide by which team has "nicer" gameplay (e.g. aggressive)
+- best of 2. if result is 1-1 after 2 games: play more on Huge map, or decide by which team has "nicer" gameplay (e.g. aggressive)

 ## Standing